rmolinari/thesis_1999/1999_thesis.typ

 after stage $s^alpha$.

-The following two lemmas are technical, but basically say that if $t > s^alpha$ is a $C$-true stage, then either strategy $alpha$ is accessible at stage~$t$, or is cancelled before ever being accessible again.
+The following two lemmas are technical, but basically say that if $t > s^alpha$ is a $C$-true stage, then either #stalpha is accessible at stage~$t$, or is cancelled before ever being accessible again.
 This allows us to get a handle on the delayed permitting nature of the argument.

 #lemma[